HenryVu27/PoliticalSarcasm/README.md

 This project uses data derived from the **Reddit Sarcasm Dataset**.

-*   **Original Dataset:** The original balanced dataset (`train-balanced-sarcasm.csv`) can typically be found on(Kaggle)[https://www.kaggle.com/datasets/danofer/sarcasm]
+*   **Original Dataset:** The original balanced dataset (`train-balanced-sarcasm.csv`) can typically be found on [Kaggle](https://www.kaggle.com/datasets/danofer/sarcasm)
-*   **Filtering:** The notebooks operate on a filtered subset of this data, containing only comments from a predefined list of politically relevant subreddits (see `SarcasmNLP (1).ipynb` for the list and filtering code).
+*   **Filtering:** The notebooks operate on a filtered subset of this data, containing only comments from a predefined list of politically relevant subreddits (see `SarcasmNLP.ipynb` for the list and filtering code).

 **Important:** Due to its size, the raw or filtered dataset is **not included** in this repository.
 To run the notebooks, you will need to:
 1. Download the original `train-balanced-sarcasm.csv` file from the source linked above.
 2. Place the file in the expected location (e.g., `/content/drive/MyDrive/SarcasmDetection/` if using the Google Colab setup, or update the paths in the notebooks for local execution).
-3. The filtering logic is present in the `SarcasmNLP (1).ipynb` notebook and will be executed when run.
+3. The filtering logic is present in the `SarcasmNLP.ipynb` notebook and will be executed when run.

 ## Setup and Installation